Last updated: August 24, 2020

 Account means a unique account created for You to access our Service or parts of our Service.

 Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to JBC Law Office or Law Office of Joseph B. Caraccio, 5 Brewster Street, Suite 512 Glen Cove, NY 11542.

 Cookies are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.

-Country refers to: United Kingdom
+Country refers to: New York, United States

 Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.

 Personal Data is any information that relates to an identified or identifiable individual.

 Service Provider means any natural or legal person who processes the data on behalf of the Company.
 It refers to third-party companies or individuals employed by the Company to facilitate the Service, to provide the Service on behalf of the Company, to perform services related to the Service or to assist the Company in analyzing how the Service is used.

 Third-party Social Media Service refers to any website or any social network website through which a User can log in or create an account to use the Service.

 Usage Data refers to data collected automatically, either generated by the use of the Service or from the Service infrastructure itself (for example, the duration of a page visit).